-We are one of the largest health benefits companies in the United States in terms of medical membership, serving approximately 43 medical members through our affiliated health plans as of December 31, 2020.
+We are one of the largest health benefits companies in the United States in terms of medical membership, serving greater than 45 million medical members through our affiliated health plans as of December 31, 2021.
 We are an independent licensee of the Blue Cross and Blue Shield Association ("BCBSA"), an association of independent health benefit plans.
 We serve our members as the Blue Cross licensee for California and as the Blue Cross and Blue Shield ("BCBS") licensee for Colorado, Connecticut, Georgia, Indiana, Kentucky, Maine, Missouri (excluding 30 counties in the Kansas City area), Nevada, New Hampshire, New York (in the New York City metropolitan area and upstate New York), Ohio, Virginia (excluding the Northern Virginia suburbs of Washington, D.C.) and Wisconsin.
 In a majority of these service areas, we do business as Anthem Blue Cross, Anthem Blue Cross and Blue Shield, and Empire Blue Cross Blue Shield or Empire Blue Cross.
 In addition, we conduct business through arrangements with other BCBS licensees as well as other strategic partners.
-Through our subsidiaries, we also serve customers in numerous states across the country as AIM Specialty Health, Amerigroup, Aspire Health, Beacon, CareMore, Freedom Health, HealthLink, HealthSun, Optimum HealthCare, Simply Healthcare, and/or UniCare.
-Also, in the second quarter of 2019, we began providing pharmacy benefits management ("PBM") services through our IngenioRx subsidiary.
-We are licensed to conduct insurance operations in all 50 states and the District of Columbia through our subsidiaries.
+Through our subsidiaries, we also serve customers in numerous states across the country as AIM Specialty Health, Amerigroup, Aspire Health, Beacon, CareMore, Freedom Health, HealthLink, HealthSun, MMM, Optimum HealthCare, Simply Healthcare, and/or UniCare.
+We offer pharmacy benefits management ("PBM") services through our IngenioRx, Inc. ("IngenioRx") subsidiary.
+We are licensed to conduct insurance operations in all 50 states, the District of Columbia and Puerto Rico through our subsidiaries.

-We manage our operations through four reportable segments: Commercial & Specialty Business, Government Business, IngenioRx and Other.
-In 2019, IngenioRx was included in our Other reportable segment.
-Amounts for 2019 have been reclassified to conform to the current year presentation of our reportable segments for comparability.
+We manage our operations by customer types through four reportable segments: Commercial & Specialty Business, Government Business, IngenioRx and Other.